askiggy/docs/reference/place-data.md

 * `zipcode` – Zip Code, identified by 5-digit zip code
 * `census_tract` – Census Tract, identified by 11-digit census tract GEOID
 * `cbg` – Census Block Group, identified by 12-digit census block group GEOID
-* `isochrone_walk_10m` – 10-min Walk Isochrone, identified by local parcel ID
+* `qk_isochrone_walk_10m` – 10-min Walk Isochrone, identified by zoom-19 quadkey identifier

-The most fine-grained boundary type we currently offer is the **10-min walk isochrone**, which is the boundary that encompasses the walkable area within 10 min of a parcel or address.
+The most fine-grained boundary type we currently offer is the **10-min walk isochrone**, which is the boundary that encompasses the walkable area within 10 min of a zoom 19 quadkey (a map file with side length ~75m).
 By providing features aggregated at this fine-grained level, users with addresses or geographic coordinates can add hyper-local features to their models.

 ## Data Sources